balcortex/100_days_code_web_development/README.md

 ## Day 074 - 2023/11/15

 Today I learned to add event listeners to handle events using JavaScript.
 One advantage of this approach is that multiple listeners can be attached to the same event

+## Day 075 - 2023/11/16

+Today I learned that an event variable is passed to the event listener's function as an argument.
+This variable contains information about the event itself, such as its type and source.